Google Page Experience Guide

-With the Google latest update coming in mid-June 2021, the definition of a good user experience changes.
+With the Google latest update upon us, the definition of a good user experience changes.
 Besides content quality and accessibility, Google will also look into Core Web Vitals and other page experience ranking signals in assessing a website’s value, Google web rating and SEO performance.

 Optimizing for the Google Core Web Vitals Update

 Ensure your website is ready for the Google Search algorithm update.
 Let’s discuss each core ranking signal in detail to kick off your preparations for the new Google ranking factor.
 The following discussions focus on:

 - Why Does the Google Core Web Vitals Update Matter in SEO?